The links on the table below lead to portable document files that can be viewed and printed on any computer with Adobe Acrobat Reader.

 Understanding

-Rainbows Springboard - Answers - Presentation
+Rainbows Springboard

-(QuickTime) Explaining how a rainbow is formed, I mean really explaining it is among the most difficult things to do in a physics class.
+at TPT Explaining how a rainbow is formed, I mean really explaining it is among the most difficult things to do in a physics class.
 The physics is easy; the geometry is tough.
 This is a classroom discussion designed to explain how rainbows are formed. |

 LABS | |